jpdna/eQTL-analysis-using-ADAM-and-Spark/README.md

 | 5000 pheno  | 13.9     | 23.29    | 47.1    | pending               |
 | 10000 pheno | 27.7     | pending  | 94      | 135.1                 |

-Analysis time scales linearally with addition of processors, there is a constant cost to load or sort genotypes at beginning that needs to be analyzed with the addition of more samples
+Analysis time scales linearly with addition of processors, there is a constant cost to load or sort genotypes at beginning that needs to be analyzed with the addition of more samples

 ######Analyzing ~450,000 variants from chr2  (*Times in Minutes*)